 Watch out for Emails and Phone Calls from Payday Lenders

 If a payday lender threatens any of the following, know that they’re overstepping their bounds and are definitely running a scam:

 - Revoking your social security

 - Going to jail

 - Blacklisting you (for jobs, banks, etc.)

 These can all sound frightening, but no payday lender has the legal authority to do any of these things.
-They’re scare tactics to try to get you to pay money you may or may not legally owe.
+These are scare tactics to try to get you to pay money you may or may not legally owe.

 Also look out for phone calls from restricted numbers, or emails that come from Gmail or Yahoo email accounts.
 Anyone can change the sender name in their email to anything they want, but if the email doesn’t come from a .com or a .org of a legitimate financial company, it’s a scam.

-Unfortunately, payday loan scammers are out there trying to get their claws into whoever will believe them.
+Unfortunately, payday loan scammers are out there trying to get their claws into anyone who will believe them.

-According to Credit.com, numerous people have reported being targeted by fake collections agencies with serious threats, including one person who was told that if he didn’t pay $1,000, the police would come to his home to arrest him and take him to jail.
+According to Credit.com, numerous people have reported being targeted by scammers who claim to represent a fake collection agency.
+The “debt collector” issues serious threats.
+For example, one person who was told that if he didn’t pay $1,000, the police would come to his home to arrest him and take him to jail.